Thundersley: History

+Thundersley is first recorded in the Doomsday book of 1086.
+The settlement was under the ownership of Swein of Essex, the son of Robert FitzWimarc, and consisted of 12 households, 2 lord's plough teams and 2 men's plough teams, pasture for 200 sheep and woodland for 50 pigs.

 Samuel Lewis's major work, a Topographical Dictionary of England in 1848 gives this account:

 THUNDERSLEY (St. Peter), a parish, in the union of Billericay [...]
 S.[outh] division of Essex, 2¼ miles (S. W. by W.) from Rayleigh; containing 596 inhabitants, of whom 120 are in the hamlet.
 This parish is about two miles in length [east-west], and a mile and a half in breadth, and comprises 2100 acres, of which 100 are common or waste; the village is on elevated ground, and the surrounding scenery is pleasingly diversified.
 The [parish priest] living...[was] valued in the king's books at £14.
 13. 4., and in the gift [appointment of the Rev. G. Hemming: the tithes have been commuted [near-eliminated] for £570; there is a parsonage-house, and the glebe comprises 40 acres.
 The church is a venerable structure in the later Norman and early English styles, with a tower and spire.

-In 1951 the parish had a population of 6 482.
 Greeves motorcycles were produced in a purpose-built factory at Thundersley from 1953 to 1976.
 Initially the bikes were an offshoot of the Invacar company, which produced invalid cars and needed to diversify its products.

 Schools and colleges

-In the wards of Thundersley North, Thundersley South and St Michaels, there are two secondary schools – The King John School and Sixth Form and The Deanes.
+There is one secondary school in Thundersley, The King John School and Sixth Form, with a further one, The Deanes located in St Michael's Ward which covers Daws Heath.
 There is also USP College (Seevic Campus) for further education, and Cedar Hall School, which is a special educational needs school for those aged 4-18.
 There are two primary schools - Thundersley Primary School and Kingston.